Leaseweb/terraform-provider-leaseweb/docs/resources/public_cloud_image.md

 ### Required

-- `id` (String) The id of the instance which the custom image is based on
+- `id` (String) The id of the instance which the custom image is based on.
+The following rules apply:
+  - instance exists for instanceId
+  - instance has state *STOPPED*
+  - instance has a maximum rootDiskSize of 100 GB
+  - instance OS must not be *windows*
 - `name` (String) Custom image name

 ### Read-Only